NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

 ## Set Up
 1. Create an AWS SecretsManager secret to hold the password of the account you plan to use to authenicate to the FSxN file system with.
 The secret should be of type `other` with value set to `Plain Text` that holds just the password.
-1. Create an AWS IAM role that has permissions to read the secret value.
+1. Create an AWS IAM role that has EC2 as the trusted entity and has permissions to read the secret value.
 Here is an example policy that will do that:
     ```json
     {
       "Version": "2012-10-17",